GSEN BRIEF 2022-23

 The project should be expressed within TWO (2) A1 size sheets.

-Should contain- concept, plan, details of the project and short text (up to 200 words) to explain the project and scenario being addressed
+Sheet 1: Should contain- concept, plan, details of the project and short text (up to 200 words) to explain the project and scenario being addressed

 Sheet 2: Compelling strong views of the architectural and spatial innovations to address the theme.
 (2-3 views)